Trinidad, Bohol

+Etymology

 The municipality was named after Trinidad Roxas, the wife of President Manuel Roxas, and the town is also known for Kawasan Falls and Batungay cave.

 The town of Trinidad, Bohol celebrates its feast on May 15, to honor the town patron San Isidro Labrador.

+History

+By virtue of Executive Order No. 80 signed by President Manuel Roxas on August 14, 1947, the municipality of Trinidad was organized by segregating fifteen barrios from Talibon, including Ipil which was designated as the seat of government, and three barrios from Ubay.
+It is the province's 37th municipality with the organization became effective on September 1.